Generative Refinement Networks for Visual Synthesis: More Ablation Studies

 \subsection{Decoding Hyper-Parameters}

 Regarding the decoding parameters, we use \methodNAMEcompact$_{bit}$-B as a representative example.
 The optimal parameters were found to be $\tau=1.23$, $CFG=2.4$, and an interval of $[0.44,1]$.
 We empirically observed that a lot of parameter combinations can achieve similar results.
 Intuitively, increasing $\tau$ or decreasing $CFG$ encourages more diverse generation but can also lead to greater instability.
 The CFG interval is introduced to restore diversity when applying a higher CFG strength, as it disables CFG during the initial decoding steps, which are crucial for determining the overall semantics.
 The effect of varying each parameter while keeping the others fixed is detailed in Fig. \ref{fig:decoding_param}.
-In our complexity-aware sampling, the parameters $k$ and $b$ control the dynamic range and the average number of decoding steps, respectively.
-We analyze the impact of varying $k$ and $b$ in Table \ref{tab:varying_kb}.
-We observe that a moderate dynamic range, achieved with $k=600$, yields the best FID score.
+As shown in Tab. \ref{tab:sensitive}, our complexity-aware sampling outperforms linear and cosine schedules in fewer steps.
+In our complexity-aware sampling, the main parameters are $k$ and $b$.
+We tune $k$ for dynamic range and $b$ for average steps. $T_{min}$ and $T_{max}$ clip the number of steps to a reasonable range and require less tuning.
+Tab. \ref{tab:sensitive} shows good results with suitable ranges for $k$ in [600, 800].